Supported Devices

 Add aXR Flag

-- hiding Avatar parts in First or Third Person views (e.g. first-person head shouldn't be visible).
+- hiding Avatar parts in First or Third Person views.
+For example, in first-person view a person shouldn't be able to see their own head model.

 Travelling between VR worlds